SoniaZaldana/GameCentre/Phase2/GameCentre/app/src/main/java/fall2018/csc2017/GameCentre/TEAM.md

 3. Choose background for tiles.
 4. Set up Project on Markus, create the README.
 5. Contributed to ArrayAdapter and ScoreBoardPerGame.
-6. Refactor SlidingTilesBoard, BoardManager, Tile to create a cleaner structure.
+6. Refactor SlidingTilesBoard, SlidingBoardManager, Tile to create a cleaner structure.
 7. Create class SaveAndLoadBoardManager.